todar/friday-night-update/songs/at-calvary.md

 ---
 title: At Calvary
-artist: Daniel Brink Towner, William Reed Newell
+artist: Daniel Brink Towner, William Reed Newell   New arrangement by Dave Cottrell
 copyright: Public Domain
 ---
 Years I spent in vanity and pride
 Caring not my Lord was crucified
 Knowing not it was for me He died
 On Calvary

-Mercy there was great and grace was free
-Pardon there was multiplied to me
-There my burdened soul found liberty
-At Calvary

 By God's Word at last my sin I learned
 Then I trembled at the law I'd spurned
 Till my guilty soul imploring turned
 To Calvary

-<strong>(Chorus)</strong>
+<strong>Mercy there was great and grace was free
+Pardon there was multiplied to me
+There my burdened soul found liberty
+At Calvary</strong>

 Now I've giv'n to Jesus ev'rything
 Now I gladly own Him as my King